LewisMDillon/Bushy-Park-Social-Tennis/README.md

 - [GitHub Pages](https://pages.github.com) used for hosting the deployed front-end site.
 - [Gitpod](https://gitpod.io) used as a cloud-based IDE for development.
 - [Markdown Builder by Tim Nelson](https://traveltimn.github.io/markdown-builder) used to help generate the Markdown files.
-- [Google Fonts](https://fonts.google.com/) used for fonts on the site
+- [Google Fonts](https://fonts.google.com/) used for fonts on the site.
 - [Color Hexa](https://www.colorhexa.com/) used to generate contrasting and complementary colors
 - [Palette Generator](https://palettegenerator.com/) used to generate color palettes based on image colors
 - [Web AIM](https://webaim.org/resources/contrastchecker/) used to check color contrast for accessibility purposes